nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 1.1 What is TutAssistor?
 TutAssistor is a ***desktop app intended for private tutors to manage their students and classes, and it is optimized for use via a Command Line Interface (CLI)***.

+The CLI is...

+Don't worry if

+### 1.2 What can TutAssistor do for you?

-TutAssistor provides an all-in-one platform for tutors to track student details, resolve conflicting tuition timeslots, and efficiently make notes for each lesson.
+TutAssistor provides an all-in-one platform for you to manage information regarding your students and lessons stress-free and efficiently.
+In the latest version, we offer you the ability to:

+* Track student details
+* Resolve conflicting tuition timeslots
+* Efficiently make notes for each lesson

-### 1.2 How to use this guide?
+### 1.3 How to use this guide?

-#### Step-by-step guide for each features
+#### Step-by-step guide for each feature

 The features in this guide are formatted with the following conventions:

 * **Command Keyword** - Each feature is executed by a command keyword.
 The shortcut for each command is shown together with its full command keyword separated by the <code>&#124;</code> symbol.
-The user can use the command shortcuts to reduce typing.
+You can use the command shortcuts to reduce typing.
-* **Command Format** - Each command is accompanied by a set of information provided by the user.
+* **Command Format** - Each command is accompanied by a set of information that you provide.
 Refer to the [Features](#3-features) below for details of each command.
-* **Example** - Possible usage of each features are provided.
-Users may follow these examples when familiarising with the app.
+* **Examples** - Possible usage of each features are provided.
+You may follow these examples when familiarising with the app.
 * **Screenshots** - A visualisation of the expected outcome is provided for some of the features.